 Successful completion of a bachelor’s degree from an institution where English is the primary language of instruction.

 We offer interviews by invitation only, contacting applicants by phone or letter to arrange a date.
 Interviews, a required part of the admissions process, are conducted from November through December.
 Please understand that meeting our minimum requirements does not guarantee an interview invitation.

 The admissions committee will consider the cumulative data collected, strength of the interview, and the applicant's firm and clear commitment to the profession and the program.
 Due to the competitive nature of our admissions process, meeting the minimum standards does not guarantee admittance.

 Please produce yearly verifications of completed tuberculosis screening tests.
-In the event of a positive test result, please refer to the Communicable Disease Policy in the ADU Student Handbook.
+In the event of a positive test result, please refer to the Communicable Disease Policy in the AHU Student Handbook.